How is the platinum price per ounce determined?

 For instance, a PAMP Suisse Platinum Bar or a Platinum American Eagle Coin can have different prices with different dealers.
-Some offer at a low premium while some offer at a high premium.
+Some offer at a low premium while other dealers offer at a higher premium.
 This varies according to the supply and demand of the coins and bullion.
-Bullion Exchanges allows you to buy platinum with minimum premiums, and also delivers it for free right to your doorstep!
+Bullion Exchanges allows you to buy platinum with minimal premiums, and also delivers it for free right to your doorstep!

-The Bid and Ask are the two prices that are constantly used to describe the platinum price per ounce.
+The Bid and Ask are the two prices that are constantly used to describe the price of platinum.
 The Bid is the current maximum price at which you can sell your platinum.
-The Ask price is exact opposite of Bid price.
-Ask is the current minimum price at which you can buy platinum.
+The Ask price is the current minimum price at which you can buy platinum.

-What is the difference between an ounce and a troy ounce when looking at a price of Platinum chart?
+What is the difference between an ounce and a troy ounce when looking at a platinum price chart?

 A standard ounce contains 28.349 grams, whereas a Troy ounce contains 31.103 grams, which means 1 Troy ounce contains 2.75 grams more.
 The precious metals like gold, silver, platinum are measured in Troy ounces and not the standard ounce.
 The measurement in Troy ounces matters and is significant when an investor buys in bulk.
 The Troy ounce has its origin in the French town of Troyes, and the U.S. Mint adopted it in 1828 for the regulation of coinage.

-Why does the price for Platinum change so often?
+Why does the price of platinum change so often?

 Each dealer may have different procedures when it comes to locking in prices for precious metals.
 A live price feed that automatically adjusts prices is used by most dealers, and you can see it constantly change until you reach checkout page for buying it.
 If you go too slowly with the checkout process, the system might display you an updated price to complete your order.